Snggenes/Zauth/README.md

 - **Pre-built Account Management Components**: Include user-friendly components for account updates and settings.
 - **Token Management**: Securely handle access and refresh tokens, all abstracted for you.

-# Full documentation will be out soon.
-Below you can see some examples.
+# Full documentation, client side and node packages will be out very soon.
+Below you can find some code examples.

 Add Zauth to your project using `npm` or `yarn`: